matthewkerby/2021_POLS8042/README.md

 ### Readings

-Weekly readings
+I will assign weekly readings in POLS8042.
+Readings are found in free/open source texts.
+You can find them at <https://openintro-ims.netlify.app/index.html> and <https://r4ds.had.co.nz/index.html>.
+Any additional readings will be provided as pdf files.

 ### Course Communication

 Course communication will take place using the Slack messaging platform.
-An invitation link can be found on the POLS8042 Wattle welcome page.
+An invitation link to the Slack page can be found on the POLS8042 Wattle welcome page.